shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

     * Changes to the old models or tables **won't** be synchronised to the new model and will be overwritten in case that the default billing or shipping address model changes.
 * The new model is associated with the customer using the `$defaultBillingAddress` and `$defaultShippingAddress` properties.
 The associations are no longer managed by the customer which implies, that you have to use the new `shopware_account.address_service` to make changes to addresses.
 * Selecting another address in the checkout results in a change of the session key `checkoutBillingAddressId` or `checkoutShippingAddressId` with the corresponding address id.
 After the order has been saved, the session keys will be reset.
+* The customer api endpoint now uses the structure of the address model, instead of the billing or shipping model
 * The checkout templates have been rewritten which results in changed and removed blocks.
     * For a complete list of template changes, refer to the [UPGRADE.md](https://github.com/shopware/shopware/blob/5.2/UPGRADE.md).